algosup/2023-2024-project-4-sportshield-team-1/Documents/QA/TestPlan.md

 In this project we're focusing on refining the functionality and code base of <i>SportShield</i>.
 Our goals include optimising battery usage, integrating NFC device management, improving alarm functionality and enhancing security features.

-For more information I invate you to read the [functional specification](/FuctionalSpecification/FunctionalSpecification.md).
+For more information I invite you to read the [functional specification](/FuctionalSpecification/FunctionalSpecification.md).

 ## II.
 Glossary